Does this test have other names?

 Syphilis is a bacterial infection.
 It's a sexually transmitted disease (STD) that can also be spread from a pregnant woman to her fetus.
-Neurosyphilis happens when syphilis isn't treated and eventually affects the spinal cord, brain, and membranes surrounding the brain.
+Neurosyphilis happens when syphilis isn't treated.
+It eventually affects the spinal cord, brain, and membranes surrounding the brain.
 Having HIV or AIDS increases the risk of developing neurosyphilis.

 Why do I need this test?

-You may need this test if your doctor suspects that you have syphilis, neurosyphilis, or another STD.
-Neurosyphilis may not cause any symptoms in some people, and sometimes symptoms appear weeks or even years after neurosyphilis develops.
+You may need this test if your healthcare provider suspects that you have syphilis, neurosyphilis, or another STD.
+Neurosyphilis may not cause any symptoms in some people.
+Sometimes symptoms appear weeks or even years after neurosyphilis develops.
 Signs and symptoms of neurosyphilis may include:

 You may also need this test if you have early symptoms of syphilis, including:

-Sores called chancres that affect your cervix, mouth, or throat
+Sores (chancres) that affect your cervix, mouth, or throat